rdwrds/bank/README.md

 # Java implementation of a Bank object

+ ### All pre-mySQL implementation can be found in 'main'.
+All code implementing JDBC can be found in 'master'.

 ## Account
 The Account class is a basic outline of a bank account, detailing personal information such as,
 - First and Last name